 Separation often occurs when cream-based soups are reheated too quickly.
 To prevent this, warm the soup over low heat and stir frequently.
 Adding a small amount of fresh cream or milk while reheating can also help restore the texture.

 Yes!
 This soup is an excellent option for meal prepping.
 Prepare a big batch, portion it into individual containers, and freeze.
-Just remember to thaw it in the fridge overnight before reheating.
+Be sure to thaw it in the refrigerator overnight before reheating.

 Why Everyone Should Try Hash Brown Potato Soup